ivanmoskalev/dear-kv/README.md

 # XnKV
 > this library is part of [xn](https://github.com/ivanmoskalev/xn) suite

-Lightweight, minimalistic key-value store designed for Swift applications.
-Handles high throughoutput, thread-safe via Structured Concurrency.
-It utilizes the brillian LMDB library under the hood.
+Minimalistic, thread-safe and fast key-value store for iOS / macOS.
+It utilizes the brilliant LMDB library under the hood.
+Public domain license.

 > [!NOTE]
 > It's known that LMDB doesn't work out of the box in macOS Sandbox due to mutex restrictions.
 This library accounts for that, disabling in-built LMDB locking, instead utilizing Swift actor model to provide synchronization.